ria1511singh/Quick-Invoicer/README.md

-# Smart-Invoice Management System 🛒
+Quick Invoicer

-Smart-Invoice Management System is an application that facilitates efficient role-based access control and comprehensive management of customer and product-related information.
+Quick Invoicer is an application that facilitates efficient role-based access control and comprehensive management of customer and product-related information.
 The system distinguishes between customers and owners, providing specific privileges for data modification.
 It features a robust Point of Sale (POS) system for seamless product management and includes a notable functionality for generating professional invoices in PDF format.

 ## Database